 The frequency and severity of episodes of untreated genital herpes may change over time.
-After 1 year of therapy, the frequency and severity of the patient’s genital herpes infection should be re-evaluated to assess the need for continuation of therapy with Acyclovir Oral Suspension.
+After 1 year of therapy, the frequency and severity of the patient’s genital herpes infection should be re-evaluated to assess the need for continuation of therapy with acyclovir.

-20 mg/kg per dose orally 4 times daily (80 mg/kg per day) for 5 days.
+20 mg/kg per dose orally 4 times daily (80 mg/kg/day) for 5 days.
 Children over 40 kg should receive the adult dose for chickenpox.

 800 mg 4 times daily for 5 days.

-Intravenous Acyclovir Oral Suspension is indicated for the treatment of varicellazoster infections in immunocompromised patients.
+Intravenous acyclovir is indicated for the treatment of varicella-zoster infections in immunocompromised patients.

 When therapy is indicated, it should be initiated at the earliest sign or symptom of chickenpox.
 There is no information about the efficacy of therapy initiated more than 24 hours after onset of signs and symptoms.

-In patients with renal impairment, the dose of Acyclovir Oral Suspension should be modified as shown in Table 3:
+In patients with renal impairment, the dose of Acyclovir Capsules, Tablets, or Oral Suspension should be modified as shown in Table 3.